Skip to main content

 Typically covered by Medicare?
 Yes Yes

 Meloxicam and Celebrex share similar side effects.
 Both NSAIDs can cause side effects such as abdominal pain, diarrhea, nausea, indigestion, and flatulence (gas).
-Both medications can also cause headache, dizziness, back pain, and flu-like symptoms among others.
+Both medications can also cause headaches, dizziness, back pain, and flu-like symptoms.

-More serious side effects may include altered blood pressure, heart arrhythmias, and impaired liver function.
+More serious side effects may include altered blood pressure, heart rhythm problems, and liver disease.
 Although rare, allergic reactions are also possible and include trouble breathing, chest pain, swelling, and hives.

 Meloxicam Celebrex